MS Noordam itinerary map for June 6, 2027

 June 6, 2027

-The June 6, 2027 cruise on the MS Noordam departs from Cruise Puget Sound.
-On this 28 Night Legendary Alaska Arctic Circle Solstice (Seattle Roundtrip) sailing, the ship will visit a total of 25 cruise port destinations, including its departure port.
-The MS Noordam sets sail on Sunday, Jun 6th and returns on Sunday, Jul 4th.
+The MS Noordam June 6, 2027 cruise departs from Seattle, Washington.
+On this 28 Night Legendary Alaska Arctic Circle Solstice (Seattle Roundtrip) sailing, the MS Noordam will visit a total of 25 cruise port destinations, including its departure port.
+The ship sets sail on Sunday, Jun 6th and returns on Sunday, Jul 4th, 2027.

 Cruise Length